ferdousahammed/G3-architect-webdev/README.md

 2. Create a new branch.
 3. Make your changes and commit them.
 4. Push to your fork and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE.md).
-Feel free to use, modify, and distribute the code.